Self-Adjusting Mutation Rates with Provably Optimal Success Rules: Analysis of the Self-Adjusting (1+1) EA

-Figure~\ref{fig:runtime-s} displays the by $n^2$ normalized expected optimization time $\frac{s+1}{4\ln(s+1)}$ for success ratios $0 < s \le 10$.
+Figure~\ref{fig:runtime-s} displays the normalized (by the factor $1/n^2$) expected optimization time $\frac{s+1}{4\ln(s+1)}$ for success ratios $0 < s \le 10$.
 Minimizing this expression for $s$ shows that a success ratio of $s=e-1$ is optimal.
-With this setting, the self-adjusting \oea yields an expected optimization time of $(1\pm o(1))e n^2/4$, which was shown in~\cite{BottcherDN10} to be optimal across all possible \oea variants with non-static mutation rates.
+With this setting, the self-adjusting \oea yields an expected optimization time of $(1\pm o(1))e n^2/4$, which was shown in~\cite{BottcherDN10} to be optimal for the \oea across all possible fitness-dependent mutation rates.
 In fact, with this success ratio, it holds that $\rho^*(\ell,s) \approx 1/(\ell+1)$, which is the mutation rate that was shown in~\cite{BottcherDN10} to be optimal when applied to mutating a random solution $x$ satisfying $\LO(x)=\ell$.

 Using Equation~\eqref{eq:Toeagen} we can also compute that for all success ratios $s \in [0.78,3.92]$ the expected optimization time of the self-adjusting \oea is better than the $0.77201 n^2+o(n^2)$ one of the best static \oea computed in~\cite{BottcherDN10}, which uses mutation rate $p^*=1.5936.../n$.
 We furthermore see that the one-fifth success rule (i.e., using $s=4$) performs slightly worse; its expected optimization time is around $0.7767 n^2 +o(n^2)$.
 Note, however, that we will see in Section~\ref{sec:fixedTarget} (see also Figure~\ref{fig:fixedTarget}), that its fixed-target performance is nevertheless better than the static one with $p^*$ for a large range of sub-optimal target values.